MrFacundo/dotfiles/README.md

 ### Dynamic Theming script:

-- Install Koi from the AUR.
-- Use the scripts at ./themeTogglingScripts in the Custom BASH Script config option.
+- Use the scripts at ./themeTogglingScripts in the Koi's Custom BASH Script config option.